k4m4/terminals-are-sexy/README.md

 * [jrnl](https://github.com/maebert/jrnl) - A simple command line journal application that stores your journal in a plain text file.
 * [tig](https://github.com/jonas/tig) - Text mode interface for git.
 * [vifm](http://vifm.info/) - a console file manager with vi key bindings and some ideas from mutt.
-* [byobu](http://byobu.co/) - A GPLv3 open source text-based window manager and terminal multiplexer.
+* [byobu](http://byobu.co/) - Byobu is an open source text-based window manager and terminal multiplexer.

 ## Communication